Hatpin: Use in self-defense and as a weapon

 Hatpins were sometimes used by women to defend themselves against assault.

-Laws were passed in 1908 in America that limited the length of hatpins, as there was a concern they might be used by suffragettes as weapons.
+Ordinances were passed from 1910 that limited the length of hatpins in Chicago (half an inch beyond the crown of the hat), Milwaukee, Pittsburgh, Baltimore, New Orleans, among other cities, as there was a concern they might be used as weapons.
 Also by the 1910s, ordinances were passed requiring hatpin tips to be covered so as not to injure people accidentally.
 Various covers were made, but poorer women often had to make do with ersatz items like potato pieces and cork.

 In January 1918, the Norwegian newspaper Morgenbladet reported that police in Kristiania advised that passengers with uncovered hatpins be told to leave the trams.
 No law however had been passed against boarding a tram with uncovered hatpins.
 The tram staff had also stopped selling hatpin covers on board the trams, as regulations on the subject appeared so confusing that the staff preferred not to interfere.